Nazeeh21/wave-portal-svelte/README.md

   }
 ```

-Now, restart the server if needed and you should see a MetaMask popup on clicking the **Connect Metamask** button.
+Now, restart the server if needed and you should see a MetaMask popup on clicking the **Connect MetaMask** button.
 After connecting we'll be able to successfully send greetings, waves as well as fetch all the greetings.

 Now, we have our smart contract running successfully on a local node, so let's deploy it on live TestNet.